-- 6.12 Key Local Plan policies relevant to Policy 1 are in the Development Control Policies DPD: - HG/6 Extensions to Dwellings in the Countryside - HG/7 Replacement Dwellings in the Countryside - 6.13 Policy 1 is broadly consistent with the requirements set out in the above two policies as well as their proposed replacement Local Plan Policies H/12 Extensions to Dwellings in the Countryside and H/13 Replacement Dwellings in the Countryside.
+- 6.12 Key Local Plan policies relevant to Policy GAL/1 are: - H/13 Extensions to Dwellings in the Countryside - H/14 Replacement Dwellings in the Countryside - 6.13 Policy GAL/1 is broadly consistent with the requirements set out in the above two policies.

-Policy 2: Additional dwellings
+Policy GAL/2: Additional dwellings

-The development of one additional dwelling on, or adjacent to, the site of each original piggery will be permitted provided that:
+The development of one additional dwelling on, or adjacent to, the site of each original piggery will be supported provided that:

-- 1. the development will not result in more than one additional dwelling for each original house on the Land Settlement estate as at the 1983 baseline; - 2. the additional dwelling has a gross internal floor area of no more than 175 square metres; - 3. the additional dwelling is suitable for independent living and built to the accessible and adaptable dwellings (M4(2) standard); - 4. the design of the dwelling, its landscaping and location on site is sensitive to the open and rural character of the Land Settlement; recognising and reinforcing the defining characteristics of the area (as set out in the Character Assessment); - 5. the additional building is an asset to the area in terms of quality of buildings materials used; - 6. the additional building does not exceed the height of the principal dwelling it is associated with; - 7. the existing uniformity in the layout of buildings along the road, a key characteristic being the regular separations of open land between holdings, is retained; - 8. the additional dwelling is set back from the roads at least as far as the original piggery but will not be placed significantly further back and within the build line identified on Maps 1 and 2; - 9. the tranquil setting and privacy enjoyed by occupants in neighbouring dwellings is preserved; - 10. residential amenity of neighbouring properties and future occupiers of the proposed development will not be adversely affected; and - 11. there is safe vehicular site access.
+- the development will not result in more than one additional dwelling for each original house on the Land Settlement estate as at the 1983 baseline; - 2. the additional dwelling has a gross internal floor area of no more than 175 square metres; - 3. the additional dwelling is suitable for independent living and built to the accessible and adaptable dwellings (M4(2) standard); - 4. the design of the dwelling, its landscaping and location on site is sensitive to the open and rural character of the Land Settlement; recognising and reinforcing the defining characteristics of the area (as set out in the Character Assessment); - 5. the additional building does not exceed the height of the principal dwelling it is associated with; - 6. the existing uniformity in the layout of buildings along the road, a key characteristic being the regular separations of open land between holdings, is retained; - 7. the additional dwelling is set back from the roads at least as far as the original piggery but will not be placed significantly further back and within the build line identified on Maps 1 and 2; - residential amenity of neighbouring properties and future occupiers of the proposed development will not be adversely affected; and - 9. there is safe vehicular site access.